databrew/set_up_dual_boot/README.md

 ![](https://i0.wp.com/itsfoss.com/wp-content/uploads/2014/05/Installing_Windows8_Ubuntu_2.jpeg)

 - You are now in the "Create partition" menu.
-- Create a "Root" parition of 20 gb (20,000 MB).
-Use the following options
+- Create a "Root" parition of whatever the total free disk space is minus 2x your ram.
+For example, with an available disk space of 430,000 mb (43gb) and ram of 16gb, we do 430,000 - (2 x 16,000) = 398,000
-  - Size: 20000 MB
+  - Size: 398000 MB
   - Type of the new partition: Primary
   - Location for the new partition: Beginning of this space
   - Use as: Ext4 journaling file system